“The journey of thousand miles begins with a single step.” – Lao Tzu

-Thoughts like that can make taking another step seem pointless.
+Thoughts like that can make pushing forward seem pointless.

-But God didn’t create me, or you, to be a quitter.
-He created us to be more than conquerors.
-And that means each moment on this journey can be attached to your victory if you keep pushing.
+In a moment of clarity, I remembered that God didn’t create me, or you, to be a quitter.
+He created us to be more than conquerors, and that means each moment on this journey can be attached to victory if you keep pushing.

-The steps that move you forward, and the steps that slip into quicksand, have the same value.
+The steps that move you forward, and the steps send you into quicksand, have the same value.
 Stumbles, falls and failures are not setbacks.
-They are steps towards success if you can be patient enough to learn and lean forward.
+They are steps towards success if you can be patient enough to learn from them and lean forward.

 Take comfort in knowing you are not alone.
-In fact, if you feel you’ve failed, you are in amazing company.
-Oprah Winfrey was fired.
-Michael Jordan missed 9,000 shots in his career.
+If you feel you’ve failed, you are in amazing company.
+Oprah Winfrey was fired early in her career.
+Michael Jordan missed 9,000 shots on the basketball court.
 J.K.
 Rowling was homeless.
 What set them apart?
 They didn’t let those moments end their journeys.
-They used what they learned to help them win.
+They used what they learned to help them win down the road.

 Every single step is a lesson if you let it teach you.
-So when you feel the ground beneath shift or slide at times, take another step.
+So when you feel the ground beneath shift or slide, take another step.